philcockfield/create-tmpl/README.md

 <p>&nbsp;</p>

 ### Processors
-A pipeline of processors provide the mechanism for transorming templates and saving then to the file-system, or wherever you need to send the execution result.
+A pipeline of processors provide the mechanism for transforming templates and saving them to the file-system, or wherever you need to send the execution result.
 Processors are conceptually equivalent to [express middleware](https://expressjs.com/en/guide/using-middleware.html):

 ```typescript
 import { tmpl, path, fs } from 'create-tmpl'